 The administrator will be notified that there are messages in the outgoing quarantine in the Abuse Report by entering the Adminstrator's contact email address in the Outgoing > Settings page in the Domain Level Control Panel (see Configure the Abuse Report Address).
 Alternatively, use the Email Scout Reports to create a schedule report with details of outgoing quarantine content.

 Tip - Administrators may use this option to prevent the sender receiving notifications when messages are quarantined.
 For example, they may want to review a rejected message before releasing it.

 - Message archiving for senders - Enabled/Disabled – If enabled, all outgoing messages from the outgoing user will be archived.
 If this is disabled, no outgoing messages will be archived.
-See Ensure Archiving Option is Selected for Outgoing Mail
+See Enable Archiving for Outgoing Mail

 - Block attachments with macros for senders - If enabled, any message with a document based attachment that contains any kind of macro will be rejected

 - Re-authenticate permitted - If enabled, authorized servers will be able to relay email on behalf of this user.